SamsungSLAV/festral/README.md

 Parser script MUST gets output of the `buildCmd` from its `stdin` after start and writes meta file to the `stdout` IN EXACTLY SUCH ORDER AS fields of metafile are presented here.

-`repository location` is path where directories where cloned from `buildRepo`'s of targets projects will be put.
+`repository location` is path where directories cloned from `buildRepo`'s of targets projects will be put.

 `output directory` is directory where builds results will be put in format 'commithash_buildtime'